kzmeyao/sando/src/places/japan/takachiho.md

     caption: This gigantic rock is called Kihachi-no-Chikaraishi.
 Legend has it, a demon threw it to showcase its strength.
   - file: '15'
     alt: A torii gate at the mouth of a cave with rock stacks all around
-    caption: Amanoiwato shrine.
+    caption: Amano Yasukawara shrine.
 A place of power.
   - file: '16|17'
     alt: A torii gate with a small shrine behind it and rock stacks all around|A torii gate in the cave with plants dangling from the top of the cave
     caption: Some creative angles.